-Maintaining your home includes preserving the curb appeal as well as your backyard space.
+Maintaining your home includes preserving the curb appeal by hiring the right landscape gardeners.
 Any yard is incomplete without a healthy, lush lawn.
-If you are growing new grass, you will need to consider a few important, critical factors.
-Here are some tips about how to choose the right grass for you yard for the best results.
+We recommend you use this excellent lawn mower from HouseBait.
+If you are growing new grass, you will need to consider a few important, critical factors when it comes to your lawn maintenance.
+Here are some tips about how to choose the right grass from a sod farm.

-The most important factor to consider when growing grass at home is where you live.
+The most important factor to consider when growing grass at home is where you live, but if you want a green lawn as soon as possible, then consider contacting a company like St Augustine Grass Distributor.
 Location, environment, temperature and climate influence grass growth significantly and will impact the success of your lawn.
 Most grasses are classified as either “cool season” or “warm season” grasses.
 Cool season grasses thrive best in northern areas while warm season grasses do better in southern gardens.

 Warm season grasses are ideal in warm and humid climates of the south.
 They turn brown and go dormant in the cold winter months but thrive in the heat of the summertime.
 For a hardy southern grass, you may consider Zoysia since it will be most tolerant of colder temperatures.
 If you are in a hot and humid climate like Florida, you may do better with Bermuda Grass.
 Bermuda Grass is great in the heat but has little to not tolerance for colder temperatures.
 The humidity of a Gulf Coast or Florida climate provides the grass with ample water that it needs to thrive and remain green for long periods of time throughout the year.

 You should also consider your specific lawn.
 Notice how much sun versus shade your yard receives since this could influence your decision as to which type of grass to purchase.
 Also look into your area’s local drought records to see if you are in a drought-ridden area.